AyushRawal/YTMusic/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -o, --options   Display a list of songs to choose from -a, --autoplay  Start playing similar songs after the requested song or playlist -d, --download  Download the song or playlist instead of playing it.
+  -d, --download  Download the song or playlist instead of playing it.
 Be careful while passing this
                   with -a as it can cause a large number of downloads -u, --url       Ask for playlist url instead of song.
 Play / Download songs from the given url.